-And it’s why we do so much outdoor activities with our kids and will choose it first over any museum or attraction.
+And it’s why we do so many outdoor activities with our kids and will choose it first over any museum or attraction.

 We want them to learn that nature is their friend, their place to root and ground and rely on when life feels overwhelming and exhausting.

-We followed the bike path around Mission Bay, which is the quieter area for water activities, boating, kayaking and supping.
+We followed the bike path around Mission Bay, which is the quieter area for water activities, boating, kayaking and stand-up paddle boarding.

-The bike path wasn’t as busy and filled with joggers and walkers like the beach path.
+The bike path wasn’t as busy and filled with joggers and walkers as the beach path.

 This ride ended up being one of our most fun things to do in San Diego with kids.
 We enjoyed bike dodging between all the characters sharing the path with us.

-It also became my morning running path – great way to start the San Diego day!
+It also became my morning running path – a great way to start the San Diego day!

 We cycled past Lahaina Beach House in Pacific Beach, which brought back memories of our first time in San Diego in 2006 before kids having beers on the deck watching the incredible San Diego sunsets.

-It’s not a place I’d recommend you stop in San Diego with your kids, but if you keep cycling a little further, you’ll come to South Draft Mission on the beach front at Mission Beach.
+It’s not a place I’d recommend you stop in San Diego with kids, but if you keep cycling a little further, you’ll come to South Draft Mission on the beachfront at Mission Beach.

-2. Fuel Up with Nachos and Craft Brew at South Draft Mission
+2. Eat Nachos and Drink Craft Brew at South Draft Mission